This fiend, whose ghastly presence ever

 At Eton, at the age of 16, he was discovered one night within a circle of blue flame, trying to raise the devil; Beelzebub apparently did not oblige.
 And on another occasion he wrote to a friend arranging to meet him in the holidays, warning him that he might meet on the way “Death-demons, & skeletons dripping with the putrefaction of the grave” and “at the frightful hour of midnight” awake to see “the Hell-Demon lean[ing] over your sleeping form.”
 And all the while he was prey to nightmares, and sleepwalking, and strange waking visions in which he could no longer tell reality from hallucination.
 His university friend Thomas Jefferson Hogg recalled Shelley telling him that that during one of his midnight walks he’d become convinced he could hear the devil pursuing him, rustling in the grass.
 It was only the first of many such ‘following figures’ that were to obsess him until his death.
 But were any of these spectres real, or were they nothing but the ‘shaping fantasies’ of his own fevered mind?

-One of the strangest examples of this occurred in 1813 – so strange that it inspired a central episode in my own novel, A Treacherous Likeness.
+One of the strangest examples of this occurred in 1813 – so strange that it inspired a central episode in my own novel, The Frankenstein Monster.
 It happened at a house called Tan-yr-allt, in Tremadoc, North Wales, where Shelley was staying temporarily with his first wife, Harriet.

 Within weeks of their arrival in the town Shelley had antagonised many of his neighbours, particularly a local landowner named Robert Leeson.
 On the night of February 26th, in the midst of a storm, Shelley was apparently the subject of an assassination attempt.
 He certainly thought it such, and more than one gunshot was heard, but no-one but Shelley saw the man who attacked him, even though the supposed assailant came back to the house a second time the same night.
 Even many of Shelley’s friends thought it was some kind of delusion, and years later the incident was still being referred to in the Tremadoc area as ‘Shelley’s Ghost’.